|

 as your trigger hand would be as it is closer to the

+shoulder stock.
 Of course if your active

 activities include operating a jackhammer an LCD